Tannaka duality and stable infinity-categories: Tannakian characterization

 \section{Tannakian characterization}

-In this Section we prove Theorem~\ref{intmain1}; see Theorem~\ref{main1}.
+In this Section we prove Theorem~\ref{intmain1}; see Theorem~\ref{algebraic} and Theorem~\ref{main1}.
 We also describe an explicit presentation (construction) of $A$ and $G$ in $[\Spec A/G]$ in Theorem~\ref{algebraic} and~\ref{main1}.
-We begin by treating its algebraic version, that is, the case when a fine $\infty$-category admits a single wedge-finite generator:
+We begin by treating its algebraic version, that is, the case when a fine $\infty$-category admits a single wedge-finite generator.
+Throughout this Section, $k$ is a field of characteristic zero.

-\begin{Theorem} Let $\CCC^\otimes$ be a $k$-linear symmetric monoidal stable presentable $\infty$-category.
+\begin{Theorem} Let $\CCC^\otimes$ be a $k$-linear symmetric monoidal presentable $\infty$-category.
 That is, $\CCC^\otimes$ belongs to $\CAlg(\PR_k)$.
 Then the following conditions are equivalent: \begin{enumerate} \item There exists a wedge-finite object $C$ such that $\CCC^\otimes$ is generated by $\{C,C^\vee\}$ as a symmetric monoidal stable presentable $\infty$-category.
-A unit object $1_{\CCC}$ is a compact object.
+A unit object $\uni_{\CCC}$ is a compact object.